ottawaandroid/ottawaandroid.github.io/_posts/2017/2017-05-08-june-meeting.md

 After a long hiatus, Android Ottawa is back in business.

-The first meeting will be taking place on Tuesday, May 6th.
+The first meeting will be taking place on Tuesday, June 6th.
 Doors open/pizza served at 6:30pm.
 Talks will start at **7pm**.

 Meeting will take place at 150 Elgin street on the 6th floor in the Shopify office.